 Release Date: October 9, 1930

 Mickey’s driving to Minnie’s house singing his own theme song.
 They both are going on a picnic.
-While they’re singing and dancing across the field, thousands of wild animals take their food away.
+While Mickey and Minnie are singing and dancing across the field to the tune of ‘In the Good Old Summertime’, hundreds of wild animals take their food away.
 The picnic ends in rain.

 ‘The Picnic’ would have been forgettable, but it has entered animation history, because it marks the debut of Pluto.
 He is called Rover in this cartoon, and appears to be Minnie’s dog rather than Mickey’s, but he’s Pluto alright.
 Pluto would become a more and more important character in the Mickey Mouse cartoons, stealing a lot of screen time from Mickey, who would become more and more a ‘straight man’.
 Eventually, Pluto would launch his own series, in 1937.